mothugget/Ebaits/README.md

 ## Getting Started with the server

-The server port must be entered in the .env file.
-See the .env.sample file for tne correct variable names.

 Run the server/index.js file in node.
 Then just install all the dependencies til it stops crashing.
 So far I had:

 `npm i express`

 `npm i mongoose`

 `npm i cors `

 Then add your values to a /server/.env file (checkout .env.sample) and you should be good.